 Festivals and Customs

-Full of beauty, vibrancy and a healthy love of life, the Bulgarian festivals and customs date back to pre-Cristian and are considered to be the remains of Dionysian rites practiced by the Thracians and adopted by the Slavs.
-Some of the merriest and richest, in terms of rituals, festivals are Christmas and the New Year, when the so called “sourvakari” dance from house to house and sing wishes for health and prosperity.
-Other major festivals include “ladouvane” - a festive ritual for young girls taking place four times a year, “lazarouvane” - a festival dedicated to love and marriage and marking the beginning of the spring, Trifon Zarezan – the Vinegrower's Day, and St. George's Day – marking the beginning of the agricultural summer.
-Among these festivals are also the widely popular and typically Bulgarian customs - “martenitsas” and rose-picking.
+Full of beauty, gaiety and a healthy love of life, the Bulgarian festivals and customs date back to ancient times when mail tried to appease the natural elements and trembled before their power.
+One of the merriest and richest festivals in a ritual aspect are Christmas and the New Year, when the so called 'sourvakari' make the round of houses with wishes for health and prosperity.
+Other major festivals include "ladouvane" - a festive ritual for young girls on New Year's Day or Midsummer Day (24 June), Shrovetide and Mummers' Games which take their beginnings from the Dionysian festivals of the Thracians and mark the start of spring, 'lazarouvane' - an Orthodox festival dedicated to love and the family, Trifon Zarezan (Vinegrower's Day) and St. George's Day, linked with health and abundance.
+And among them, the widely popular and typically Bulgarian customs and festivals - 'martenitsas' and rose-picking.